 Chandrashila Peak Trek

 If you went on the Chopta – Tungnath trek and did not mind walking a little more, then you can, in fact, continue trekking all the way up to Chandrashila peak.
-It is the highest point of the mountain on which Chopta and Tungnath Mandir are located.
+It is the highest point of the mountain on which Chopta and Tungnath Mandir is located.

 The Tungnath temple is at a height of 3,680 meters but the trail actually goes further up to Chandrashila at an altitude of 4,130 meters.
 Like Tungnath and Deoria Tal, this trek as well is not too challenging.
 It is located at a distance of 1.5 kilometers from Tungnath; which will make the trek a total of 5 kilometers from Chopta.